samsuh/2026-journal/README.md

 - PCFShadowMap (default) - less performant but smoother edges
 - BasicShadowMap - very performant but low quality
 - PCFSoftShadowMap - less performant even better edges
 - VSMShadowMap - less performant, more constraints, potentially unexpected results.

+Calcualting shadows is expensive. you can simulate shadows by using a baked shadow, putting it on your surface and moving it along with your animation, like shadow under a bouncing ball.

 ## 2/24/26 - Tuesday
 Goals for today: